AndrewTweddle/CodingChallenge/readme.md

 ### Python scripts and folders

 * python/                  - assumption: the current directory for running all Python scripts is the python folder
-  * investigation.py    - script built up incrementally with investigations into the problem (ipython used for REPL)
+  * investigation.py    - a script built up incrementally with investigations into the problem (ipython used for REPL)
+  * comparison.py       - a script used to compare my results files with those of other entrants
   * recordlinker/       - the Python module to perform the linking of products with listings

 ## Useful commands